mswietlicki/Blog/attiny-85-sleep-mode.md

 		EN
 		AVR

-Lately I found myself in need to reduce power comsuption of my LED staff AVR controller while idle.
+Lately I found myself in need to reduce power consumption of my LED Staff AVR controller while idle.

-ATTiny85 have 3 sleep modes: Idle, ADC Noise Rediction and Power-down.
-Power-down (SLEEP\_MODE\_PWR_DOWN) will stop internall clock and everything other than Watchdog, INT0 and Pin Change (PCINTx).
+ATTiny85 have 3 sleep modes: Idle, ADC Noise Reduction and Power-down.
+Power-down (SLEEP\_MODE\_PWR_DOWN) will stop internal clock and everything other than Watchdog, INT0 and Pin Change (PCINTx).
 In this mode AVR consumes less power than I can measure (less than 0.1mA).

 To switch to sleep mode use this code:
 ```C